Hessenberg varieties associated to ad-nilpotent ideals: Geometric and Combinatorial Properties

 Finally, we show there are no other $h$-strict tableau $R(w)$ with $|\inv_{\lambda,h}(w)|=0$.
-Suppose $R(w)=R\in \RS_h(\lambda)$ such that $R\neq R_0$ and that in the first box (using the same ordering as above) in which $R$ differs from $R_0$, $R$ is labeled by $\ell$ rather than a $k$ with $k > \ell$.
-Then $k$ must be placed in a `later' box than the box containing $\ell$, so $(k, \ell)$ is an inversion of $w$.
-Since $k$ could have been placed in the box containing $\ell$ (as it is in $R_0$), we have that $k\le h(r_\ell)$ where $r_\ell$ denotes the entry to the right of $\ell$, so $(k, \ell)$ is a Hessenberg inversion pair.
-This shows that all other $h$-strict tableaux have at least one Hessenberg inversion pair. \end{proof}
+Suppose $R(w)=R\in \RS_h(\lambda)$ such that $R\neq R_0$ and that in the first box (using the same ordering as above) in which $R$ differs from $R_0$, $R$ is labeled by $\ell$ rather than a $k$.
+Then $k>\ell$ since our algorithm for constructing $R_0$ always chooses the largest available number.
+The value $k$ must be placed in a `later' box of $R$ than the box containing $\ell$, so $(k, \ell)$ is an inversion of $w$.
+Since $k$ could have been placed in the box containing $\ell$ (as it is in $R_0$), we have that $k\le h(r_\ell)$, so $(k, \ell)$ is a Hessenberg inversion pair.
+This shows that all other $h$-strict tableaux have at least one Hessenberg inversion pair.
+Thus $R_0$ is the unique $h$-strict tableau with the desired properties. \end{proof}

 In the Springer fiber case, the unique row-strict tableau without any Springer inversions is the base filling from Definition~\ref{def: fixed element} above.
-However, the base filling may not be $h$-strict, as the next example demonstrates.
+However, in general the base filling may not be $h$-strict, as the next example demonstrates.